 Ben-Tobith enjoyed the recognition, and he repeated the tale and then returned to that remote time when only his first tooth has gone bad, on the lower left side.
 Thus in a lively conversation they arrived at Golgotha.
 The Sun, sentenced to light the world on this terrible day, already rolled over the distant hills, and in the west, like a bloody trail, there burned a crimson-red band.
 In its foreground dark crosses were hazily fading away, and at the foot of the central cross there were some vague white kneeling figures.

 The people dispersed a long time ago; it was starting to become cold, and, having caught a glimpse of the crucified, Ben-Tobith took Samuel by the arm and carefully turned him homeward.
 He felt himself especially eloquent, and he wanted to finish talking about toothache.
 Thus they walked, and Ben-Tobith, encouraged by Samuel’s sympathetic nods and exclamations put on a suffering face, shook his head and skillfully moaned—and from deep ravines, from remote sun-baked plains, the black night was rising.
-It was as if it wanted to conceal from the sight of the sky the great atrocity of the Earth.
+It was as if it wanted to conceal from the sight of the heavens the great atrocity of the Earth.